 Note: You can add links from your current domain only.

-- Auto Login – This will auto login users to the site after registration.
-With this option, you’ll get the My Account Menu option with same settings as in the Login form.
+- Auto Login – This will auto-login users to the site after registration.
+With this option, you’ll get My Account Menu option with the same settings as in the Login form.

 Note: You can add multiple actions together.